-All subsidiaries are entities owned at 100% by the Corporation.
-The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
-The accounting policies of subsidiaries have been changed, when necessary, to align them with the policies adopted by the Corporation.
+All subsidiaries are wholly owned entities.
+The financial statements of the subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
+When relevant, the accounting policies of subsidiaries have been changed to align them with the policies adopted by the Corporation.